igordot/msigdbr/revdep/failures.md

     structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  7.6Mb
-      sub-directories of 1Mb or more:
-        data   1.5Mb
-        doc    2.9Mb
-        www    2.1Mb
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     bams_to_matrix_indexes: no visible binding for global variable